benbrill/MoodSpace/README.md

 The packages we will need are:

--flask_oauthlib (to authenticate user account) -gunicorn (web server)
+- flask_oauthlib (to authenticate user account)
+- gunicorn (web server)
--spotipy (our main connection to the Spotify API) -Flask (the web app)
+- spotipy (our main connection to the Spotify API)
--Flask-Session
+- Flask (the web app)
+- Flask-Session
--beautifulsoup4 (for parsing lyrics) -python-dotenv~=0.15.0
+- beautifulsoup4 (for parsing lyrics)
+- python-dotenv~=0.15.0

 This github repository will allow us to parse scripts provided at these script sources:

--IMSDb
--Dailyscript
--Awesomefilm
--Weeklyscript
--Scriptsavanat
+- IMSDb
+- Dailyscript
+- Awesomefilm
+- Weeklyscript
+- Scriptsavanat
--Screenplays online
+- Screenplays online
--Scripts for you
+- Scripts for you

 The script for parsing the movie scripts come from this paper: Linguistic analysis of differences in portrayal of movie characters, in: Proceedings of Association for Computational Linguistics, Vancouver, Canada, 2017 and the code can be found here: